GibsonGrid/Computer-Vision-in-Science/chapters/numismatics/README.md

 # Transfer Learning Based Coin Grading
-This folder contains files for preprocessing coin dataset and train and test a coin grading model.
+This folder contains files for preprocessing the coin dataset and training and testing a coin grading model.

 ### List of models for training.
-These models can be trained from scratch, or they can fine-tuned with all their weight or only part of the layers frozen.
+These models can be trained from scratch, or they can be fine-tuned with all their weight or only part of the layers frozen.
 - VGG
 - ResNet (all versions)
 - MobileNet